 Books and Edited Collections

 -Creating a National Passion: Football, Nationalism, and Cultural Modernization in Modern Spain.
 Routledge, Sport in the Global Society series.
-Manuscript in progress under contract and with a preliminary deadline of August 2011.
+Manuscript in progress.

 -Editor.
 Special Issue: Sport, the Body, and Mass Culture in Twentieth-Century Spain.
 Sport in Society 11, No. 6 (November 2008).

 -“Regeneracionismo del cuerpo: The Arguments for Implanting Athletics in Spain.”
-Sport in Society, Special Issue: Sport, the Body, and Mass Culture in Twentieth-Century Spain 11, No. 6 (November 2008): 615-629.
+Sport in Society, Special Issue: Sport, the Body, and Mass Culture in Twentieth-Century Spain 11, no. 6 (November 2008): 615-29.

 -Book Review.
 Tourism and Dictatorship: Europe’s Peaceful Invasion of Franco’s Spain by Sasha D. Pack.
 Bulletin of the Association for Spanish and Portuguese Historical Studies 34, No. 2 (Fall 2009).